Colombian peace talks to begin in October in Norway

 “It takes courage to seek peace,” said Norway’s Foreign Affairs Minister Jonas Gahr Store in a statement.
 “I would like to commend the parties for entering into a dialogue that could bring an end to the protracted armed conflict in Colombia.”

+While a peace deal with the FARC would enable Colombia to turn its sights on other problems, like rising criminal bands, and give greater security to the booming oil and mining sectors, it would bring complications of its own, analysts warn.

+“The demobilization and reintegration process of thousands of former combatants -- many of whom are adolescents with little previous interaction with mainstream society -- will be extremely difficult, and recidivism rates will probably be high,” said Heather Berkman, of Eurasia political risk consultancy.

-Additional reporting by Nelson Bocanegra; Editing by Andrew Cawthorne, Kieran Murray and Cynthia Osterman
+Additional reporting by Nelson Bocanegra and Luis Jaime Acosta in Bogota; Matt Spetalnick in Washington; Andrew Cawthorne and Mario Naranjo in Caracas; Nelson Acosta and Jeff Franks in Havana; Eduardo Garcia in Quito; Editing by Andrew Cawthorne, Kieran Murray and Cynthia Osterman